Meet Pamela

 About my Approach

 One of the challenges that scholars face in building an academic career is that so much of what it means to be successful as a teacher and researcher is left unspoken, or ambiguously defined.
 How do you demonstrate excellence in the classroom?
 What is important about communicating the impact of your research, and to which audiences?
-At Polished Owl Consulting, I believe that you already have what it takes to succeed, and it’s my goal to encourage and support you by helping you clarify the answers to the three most important questions you face in charting your course through your academic career:
+At Polished Owl Consulting, I believe that you already have what it takes to succeed, and it’s my goal to encourage and support you by helping you clarify the answers to the three most important questions you face in charting your course through your career:

 What is your context?